arsam31/SAAC02-Notes/README.md

 Docker container is the same as a Docker image, except it has an additional READ/WRITE layer of the container.
+Docker container is just a running copy of docker image.

 If you have lots of containers with very similar base structures, they will share the parts that overlap.